GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The good news about computers is that they do what you tell them to do.
-The bad news is that they do what you tell them to do.
+The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.

-~ Ted Nelson
+~ Alan Turing
 <pre>

 </pre>